Louise George Kittaka

 Louise George Kittaka is a writer, contents developer, university lecturer and cross-cultural training consultant from New Zealand.
 After coming to Japan on work training, she subsequently met her Japanese husband and settled here.

-Louise is a regular columnist and features writer for the Japan Times, Japan’s leading English newspaper, and also contributes to various other English media, including BBC StoryworksGPlus MediaCampaign Asia, and All About Japan.
-Since 2020 she has also been a writer for the Japan Travel Agency’s ongoing project to promote multilingual language support in tourism destinations.
-Her work was chosen among the top writing for the project in 2021.
+Louise is a regular columnist and features writer for the Japan Times, Japan’s leading English newspaper, and also contributes to various other English-language media, including BBC StoryworksThe Michelin Guide, Lonely Planet, CNN, JNTO, Japan Airlines, Tokyo Updates, GPlus Media and All About Japan.
+Since 2020 she has also been writing for the Japan Tourism Agency’s ongoing project to promote multilingual language support for tourists and has created content for tourism and municipal sites around Japan.

-As a freelance writer and editor for Japan’s educational publishing sector, she has contributed to numerous textbooks, study courses, and national English exams.
+As a freelance writer and editor for Japan’s educational publishing sector, she has contributed to numerous textbooks, study courses and national English exams.